gmongaras/Cottention_Transformer/README.md

 Note: The provided code assumes you are using a SLURM job scheduler.
 If you are using a different job scheduler or running the training script directly, you may need to modify the script accordingly.

-## Finetuning
+## Finetuning BERT

-To finetune the Cottention model, complete the following:
+To finetune the BERT Cottention model, complete the following:

 1. Create dataset with `BERT_Trainer/create_hf_ft_datasets.py`
 2. Tokenize dataset with `BERT_Trainer/map_hf_ft_datasets.py`
 3. Finetune with `BERT_Trainer/finetune.py`

 No different than with training.
 We have provided all relevant code for BERT.
 The datasets relevant for GPT will be provided upon release for anonymity.

+## Inference

+An inference playgorund can be run with pretrained models by running the `BERT_Trainer/infer.py` and replacing `model_path` with the path to the checkpoint of the model.
+Additionally, for softmax models, `attention_type` should be set to `soft` and for cosine, `attention_type` should be set to `cos`.

 # Pre-trained Models